-Unsupported – leaves you at risk.
+Unsupported software is one of the most common ERP security risks.
 You don’t have access to critical security patches.
 Outdated leaves you open and vulnerable to hackers and other internet malcontents.
 The more established your software, the more likely someone has uncovered a vulnerability too.
 It is worth reviewing your current ERP software implementation, when it was last updated, the support available from the vendor and whether you are still eligible for security patches.
 If it has been a number of years since it was last updated, and you are unable to access extended support, it is worth considering upgrading, not least to ensure key business data is protected.

 A practice still common in many businesses is using multiple tools and software to carry out core business processes.
 This can lead to unauthorised systems outside of the control and protection of the ERP system hosting sensitive data.
 It is particularly common for businesses to hold data on the ERP system but run reports on a tool like Excel, possibly down to more familiarity with a particular tool, or maybe lack of functionality/capability in the ERP software.
 Once the data has been pulled from the ERP software and exported in this manner, there is no telling where it might end up, potentially being stored in programs that are not maintained or secured.
 If you suspect this is the case within your business, review the offending business processes and mapping to the ERP system.
 Where possible, find a way to bring everything into one tool which you can control.
 Then ensure that staff are adequately trained and made aware of the process to avoid any more unauthorised data exports.